An Exploration of Baroque Art, Architecture & Sculpture

 Sculpture and Painting.

-Only a few baroque art makers and sculptors were active in Germany in the seventeenth century, so there was a limited level of artistic levels comparable to Italy, France or the Netherlands, as we studied earlier.
+Only a few Baroque art makers and sculptors were active in Germany in the seventeenth century, so there was a limited level of artistic levels comparable to Italy, France, or the Netherlands, as we studied earlier.
 Painter Elsheimer and sculptor George Petel were two crucial people who belonged to this time.
-Some of the other eminent artists of this baroque period are Johann Heinrich Schonfeld, known for his highly personal stress on ecstatic gestures, romantic setting and use of flicking light; Joachin von Sandrart, known for his book The Teutsche Academie (the biographies of artists); and Andreas Schluter, a prominent architect and sculptor.
+Some of the other eminent artists of this baroque period are Johann Heinrich Schonfeld, known for his highly personal stress on ecstatic gestures, romantic setting, and use of flicking light; Joachin von Sandrart, known for his book The Teutsche Academie (the biographies of artists); and Andreas Schluter, a prominent architect and sculptor.

 Baroque Sculpture Saint Martin by Donner

-The best sculptures of the time were Andreas Schluter’s Dying Soldier of 1696, Equestrian portrait of the great elector by Andreas, St. Martin on horseback by Raphael Donner, and Pieta by Ignaz Gunther.
+The best sculptures of the time were Andreas Schluter’s Dying Soldier of 1696, Equestrian Portrait of the Great Elector by Andreas, St. Martin on Horseback by Raphael Donner, and Pieta by Ignaz Gunther.

-The best baroque painting of this time was Victory of St. James of Compostela over the Saracens by Anton Franz Maulpertsch.
+The best Baroque painting of this time was Victory of St. James of Compostela over the Saracens by Anton Franz Maulpertsch.

 Baroque art Victory of Saint James of Compostela over the Saracens at the Battle of Clavigo by Franz Anton Maulbertsch